seblogapps/coursera_python/README.md

 from Rice University
 # Fundamentals of Computing Specialization
 #
-Part 1 - Assignment source code
+Part 1 and Part 2 Assignment source code

 My solutions to the assignments used in IIPP course on Coursera platform (http://www.coursera.com)